summrum/scripts/README.md

 ## 1. confchange:
 A shell script to look for new and backup configuration files; should hopefully work with any POSIX-compliant shell.
 Files matching the following patterns are searched for:
 `*.new-*` `*.new` `*.NEW` `*.old-*` `*.old` `*.OLD` `*.bak` `*-` `*.pacnew` `*.pacorig` `*.pacsave` `*.pacsave.[0-9]*`
-Files are opened in editor for comparison with original/new version(s) using editor polkit support or sudoedit for privilege escalation (depending on the selected editor).
+Files are opened in editor for comparison with original/new version(s) using sudoedit for privilege escalation.
 Please be aware that this script requires elevated privileges to carry out editing and/or deleting; whilst it works for me, and I have had no issues with it, I highly recommend you read the code fully before using a script from a random person on the internet and giving it access to your files.
 Default editor used for file comparison and the path(s) searched for configuration files are set in `/etc/confchange.conf` .
 ### Usage:
 ```
 confchange [ -e <editor> ] [ -p <path> ] [ -d | -h | -v ]